grolmus-k/funalgorithm/README.md

 Steps to run functions in the package:

+1. Download the funalgorithm folder.

+2. Open R. Make sure you are working in the directory where the folder is stored.

-1. Instal "devtool" if not done already
+3. Instal "devtool" if not done already

   install.packages("devtools")

-2. Load devtools package
+4. Load devtools package

   library(devtools)

-3. Locally instal "funalgorithm" (Make sure the funalgorithm folder is downloaded and that you are working in the directory where the folder is stored.)
+5. Locally instal "funalgorithm"

   install_local("funalgorithm",force=TRUE)

-4. Load funalgorithm package
+6. Load funalgorithm package

   library(funalgorithm)